-“Having to remember what color the packaging is of a particular brand of soup so you can find it in your pantry, or searching the bookshelf because you can't remember the spine color of that book you wanted to read doesn't add ease to anyone's life,” Keyser shares.
+“Having to remember what color the packaging is of a particular brand of soup so you can find it in your pantry, or searching the bookshelf because you can't remember the spine color of that book you wanted to read, doesn't add ease to anyone's life,” Keyser says.
 Instead, she advocates for grouping items by similar use or subject.

 Then, if you’re still stuck on the rainbow, you can order by color from there.

 5. Stop Neglecting the Power of Hangers